Although Kuwait is deemed by many as a tax heaven for local and foreign companies, that is not seemingly the case.

 It is worth mentioning that the competent authority handling the income tax in Kuwait is the Ministry of Finance – Tax Department.

-What are the Governing Laws for Income Tax for Companies Operating in Kuwait?
+What are the Governing Laws for Income Tax for companies operating in Kuwait?

 - Decree No. 3 of 1955 on Kuwait Income Tax, as amended by Law No. 2 of 2008 and its Executive Regulations.